-Claire Webb: In your book “,” you argue that “the global” is a human-centric construction and that, by contrast, “the planetary decenters the human.”
-At the Berggruen Institute, we’ve that the advent of the represents “the third great decentering,” following the Copernican decentering of humans within the solar system in the 16th century and the Darwinian decentering of humans in the natural history of the planet in the 19th century.
+Claire Webb: In your book “The Climate of History in a Planetary Age,” you argue that “the global” is a human-centric construction and that, by contrast, “the planetary decenters the human.”
+At the Berggruen Institute, we’ve proposed that the advent of the planetary represents “the third great decentering,” following the Copernican decentering of humans within the solar system in the 16th century and the Darwinian decentering of humans in the natural history of the planet in the 19th century.
 Why is decentering the human important?

 Dipesh Chakrabarty: The distinction between “the global” and “the planetary” is important because we must understand the category “planet” not only as an entity without which we wouldn’t exist, but also as an entity with a much longer history than human history.
 It is a history to which humans belong, but it is not their history.
 This is something we moderns all too easily forget.